Joel Myers: Controversies

-The Office of Federal Contract Compliance Programs compiled a report by federal investigators that started after a complaint filed Sept.
-6, 2016, alleging a “hostile work environment and termination based on sexual orientation and sex.”
-The investigators found rampant workplace sexual harassment and female employees receiving favors while having sexual relations with their supervisors, including an unnamed executive.
-The report found Accuweather “did not take reasonable action to prevent and remedy harassing conduct.”
-Joel Myers, who was president of Accuweather during the period covered by the agreement, signed a settlement where AccuWeather agrees to pay out $290,000 to at least 39 women, institute in-person training for managers to identify harassment, and send harassment complaints to a 3rd party till at least 2018.
+The Office of Federal Contract Compliance Programs compiled a report by federal investigators that started after a complaint filed September 6, 2016, alleging a "hostile work environment and termination based on sexual orientation and sex."
+Joel Myers, who was president of AccuWeather during the period covered by the agreement, signed a settlement where AccuWeather agrees to pay out $290,000 to at least 39 women, institute in-person training for managers to identify harassment, and send harassment complaints to a 3rd party till at least 2018.